 Brand charisma is the key quality that propels one person or one product ahead of every competitor.
-It goes far beyond an inviting ad for a product.
+And it goes far beyond an inviting ad for a product.
 Brand charisma is like a perfect soufflé: it depends on every step being exactly executed, yet when it’s complete one misfortune can cause it to collapse.

 What is Brand Charisma?

-– They have a distinctive personality
+– Have a distinctive personality.

-– We can trust them.
+– Cause us to trust them.

-• To a politician, brand charisma means vote-getting and a place in the history books;
+• To a politician, brand charisma means vote-getting and a place in the history books.

-• To a company, brand charisma means loyal customers who will go to extra trouble and expense to acquire its products;
+• To a company, brand charisma means loyal customers who will go to extra trouble and expense to acquire its products.

 The essence of brand charisma is an emotional response.
 To see this, fill in the blanks in this sentence: